0dminnimda/enrollment_yandex_academy/README.md

 If you visit the folder [`SBDY_app`](SBDY_app) or specifically [`SBDY_app/README.md`](SBDY_app/README.md), you can see an overview of how the app works.

-## Known issues

-From the fact that the async feature of sqlchemy is relatively new, and not so battle tested, there is a problem associated with quriyng a recursive structure.
-Two options were presented to me: quick, but not completely working quriyng and completely working, but slow quriyng, here I chose the first options (Unfortunately, I did not have time to add these test cases).
-And I also could not make it to work perfectly because of my exams, so I ask you to forgive me, please 🙏 In addition, I would be very grateful if you would also check out the branch `working_but_slow` (I hope I used the correct commit) and run it through your tests too.
-Also look into [crud.py](SBDY_app/crud.py).

 ## REST API documentation

 Run the app and then go to `http://<host>/docs` or `http://<host>/redoc`